Immigration strategy

 CELPIP-General is another IRCC-accepted English test, often considered easier than IELTS because it is fully computer-based and uses Canadian English.
 But the same strategic logic applies: CELPIP only qualifies you for general draws (CRS 500+), while TEF qualifies you for French-language draws (CRS ~393-400).

 The best strategy for many candidates is: take CELPIP or IELTS for English, and take TEF or TCF for French.
-This gives you the bilingual bonus (up to 24 CRS points) and eligibility for French-language draws.
+This unlocks the dedicated French-language proficiency bonus (+25 or +50 CRS points at CLB 7+ in all four French skills) and makes you eligible for French-language draws.

 TEF or TCF — which French test should you pick?